MaibornWolff/gocd-hipchat-plugin/README.md

 # HipChat integration for GoCD

-This Plugin for GoCD enables Notifications to be posted on HipChat.
+This Plugin for GoCD enables notifications to be posted on HipChat.

 ## Features